paultcochrane/blog-travis-ci-com/_posts/2014-12-15-build-header-all-grown-up.md

 </figure>
 We really want to give you as much information as easily as possible.
 So that’s why we added an icon to let you know if your build was the result of a push or a pull request.

 With tidiness and ease of finding information we restructured how we presented the build header information and broke it up a bit better.
-On the left your branch and commit name are now highlighted in blue at the top followed by and commit notes and finally your author.
-We even have a new avatar for those without a gravatar image!
+On the left your branch and commit message are now highlighted in blue at the top followed by your commit notes and finally at the bottom the author.
+We even have a new default avatar for those without a gravatar image!

 On the right you’ll see the status of your build (we sure hope it’s green!), the duration, how long ago the build finished, the git commit link and the comparing link.